-GPA is computed by dividing the total number of quality points accumulated in courses for which a grade of A+, A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F, or XF has been assigned by the total number of credits attempted in those courses.
-Courses for which a mark of P, S, I, NGR or W has been assigned are not included in computing the GPA.
-Each letter grade has a numerical value: A+=4, A=4, A-=3.7; B+=3.3, B=3, B-=2.7; C+=2.3, C=2, C-=1.7; D+=1.3, D=1, D-=0.7; F=0.
-Multiplying this value by the number of credits for a particular course gives the number of quality points earned for that course.
+GPA is computed by dividing the total number of quality points accumulated in courses for which a grade of A+, A, A-, B+, B, B-, C+, C, C-, D+, D, D-, or F has been assigned by the total number of credits attempted in those courses.
+Each letter grade has an associated quality points value.
+Multiplying the quality points value by the number of credits for a particular course gives the number of quality points earned for that course.